Capital Accumulation, Capital

 Abstract: This study analyzes social mobility and human capital accumulation among ethnic minorities in Mexican urban areas, exploring changes in educational attainment and labor market status.
 The results indicate important ethnic differences in human capital accumulation patterns, especially in education, where non-indigenous individuals seem to accumulate human capital more rapidly than individuals of indigenous descent.
 Also, key socio-demographic characteristics linked to those patterns of human capital accumulation seem to differ between indigenous and non-indigenous individuals.
 In particular, for indigenous peoples in urban areas, human capital accumulation and wealth accumulation seem to work as substitutes rather than complements in the short run.
 The results indicate important differences in the patterns of human capital accumulation between indigenous and non-indigenous groups living in urban areas.

 Child mental health and human capital accumulation: The case of ADHD revisited.
 Fletcher, Jason & Wolfe, Barbara, 2008, Journal of Health Economics, Elsevier, vol.

 In this paper we look at a sample of older children and confirm and extend many of the JCMS findings in terms of a broader set of measures of human capital accumulation and additional specifications.

 Peer Effects and Human Capital Accumulation: the Externalities of ADD

 Anna Aizer, The NBER Bulletin on Aging and Health.

 Improvements in peer behavior increase student achievement.
 Moreover, resources mitigate the negative effects of peer behavior.
-These findings imply that the optimal response in the presence of peer effects is not necessarily to reorganize classrooms.
-Rather, existing institutions can modify peer effects by improving behavior and/or mitigating the impact of poor behavior.
+Existing institutions can modify peer effects by improving behavior and/or mitigating the impact of poor behavior.